austinBailey5624/HopliteSolver/README.md

  - [ ] Run stimulation over thousands of games for each AI
  - [ ] Compare which AI stratedgy is most successful
  - [ ] Pwn the leaderboard

+ ### Coordinate system used

+ This project uses the Cube coordinate system, defined in [This article](https://www.redblobgames.com/grids/hexagons/)

+ ### Coding tools used

+ JUnit for unit testing

  ## Contributor(s)